karthikjaps/powerupcloud-wp/README.md

 terraform apply "terraform.plan"
 ```

+Keeping terraform plan in S3 , so that it can be used by multiple users

 Build and push our Wordpress container to `ECR`

 `ECS` agents should automatically pull our freshly pushed Wordpress image and start it.
 Wait a few minutes and point your web-browser to the `ELB` address: